 Studio photographers will appreciate that the Canon 7D (unlike the 750D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Is there a clear favorite between the Canon 750D and the Canon 7D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 750D:

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.